rb81/slabmo/README.md

 4. Place `Slabmo.nnwtheme` into that folder,
 5. Select 'Slabmo' from the theme selector.

-## Transparency Declaration
+## Transparency Disclaimer

-[ai.collaboratedwith.me](ai.collaboratedwith.me) to generate the CSS and HTML in this repository.
+[ai.collaboratedwith.me](https://ai.collaboratedwith.me) in creating this project.